immersive-web/webxr-input-profiles/README.md

 The `standard` mapping defined in the [Gamepad API](https://www.w3.org/TR/gamepad/#remapping) suggests that dpad parts should be divided into four separate entries in the `Gamepad.buttons` array.
 It has been observed, however, that some hardware may report dpads as two entries in the `Gamepad.axes` array instead.
 As a result, this schema provides two different subschemas that may be used to represent dpads.

 #### Dpads From Buttons
 A data source of this type is defined as one with the `dataSourceType` property set to `dpadFromButtonsSource`.
-It must include `leftIndex`, `rightIndex`, `upIndex`, and `downIndex` properties with values representing the indices in the `Gamepad.buttons` array at which to find the related data.
+It must include `leftButtonIndex`, `rightButtonIndex`, `topButtonIndex`, and `bottomButtonIndex` properties with values representing the indices in the `Gamepad.buttons` array at which to find the related data.
 For example:

 ```json
 {